sematext/docs/docs/logs/faq.md

 that typically includes having a manageable number of fields in your logs.

-**How can I check the number of logs I currently have in a Logsene app or how many GB/day I am shipping to Logsene?**
+**How can I check the number of logs I currently have in a logging app or how many GB/day I am shipping to your  centralized logging management solution ?**

 From the application, click the `App Actions` button and select `Storage`.
-There's also `Settings` button next to [any of your Logsene apps](https://apps.sematext.com/ui/logs) in the `Services > See all Logsene apps`.
+There's also `Settings` button next to [any of your Logs apps](https://apps.sematext.com/ui/logs) in the `Services > See all Logs apps`.
 You can also do that from Kibana by searching for all your logs without adding any time filters.
 The number of hits represents the number of all your logs.

 **How long are my logs stored?**

-How long your logs are stored depends on what Data Retention you selected when you picked your Logsene plan.
-Each Logsene app can have a different Daily Retention, Daily Volume, and plan.
+How long your logs are stored depends on what Data Retention you selected when you picked your Logging Management App plan.
+Each such app can have a different Daily Retention, Daily Volume, and plan.
 You can change retention, volume, and plan at any time.

 **Can I send old logs?**

 Yes, you can send all logs.
-However, keep in mind your Logsene app's Data Retention settings.
+However, keep in mind your logging app's Data Retention settings.
 For example, if your retention is set to 7 days and you send logs that are 10 days old (i.e. they contain a timestamp from 10 days ago), they will get accepted, but will get